 Damn, I read Pauline Kael's beyond-glowing, deeply transfixed gush of a review for 1972's LAST TANGO IN PARIS at least five years before I actually was old enough to see it (before VHS was readily available) and I admit I was a bit disappointed when it finally can out.
 But now, five or six big screen viewings later, I agree with her 100%.
 Well, maybe 75% but that's still pretty good.
 Furthermore, I don’t think anyone can have a legitimate opinion about this movie until they’ve seen it at least once in an altered state.
 Ideally, thrice in altered states, three different kinds.

 People also say this about Kubrick’s 2001: A SPACE ODYSSEY, but in truth 2001 is boring in parts, even if you’re on enough lithium to drop a rhino (unless you see it on a giant 70mm print on a huge curved Cinerama screen).
 TANGO, however, moves fast, looks beautiful and is sexy too.
 And no, I wasn’t on anything this time, I didn't need to be.
-I been up that ass enough times already I can just check in with a phone call, ya heard?
+I been up in fear's womb enough times already I can just check in with a phone call, ya heard?